Central City Cemetery Ghosts

-It is reported that every 5th of April and 1st of November, a beautiful woman is wearing a black satin dress appears and lays flowers on the grave of John Edward Cameron.
-John Edward Cameron died on the 1st of November 1885, and there are many rumors regarding the connection between him and the woman.
+It is reported that every April 5 and November 1, a beautiful woman wearing a black satin dress appears and lays flowers on the grave of John Edward Cameron.
+John Edward Cameron died on November 1, 1885, and there are many rumors regarding the connection between him and the woman.

-Many young ladies in town had their eyes set on the sought after bachelor, but their beauty did not tempt John.
+Many young ladies in town had their eyes set on the sought-after bachelor, but their beauty did not tempt John.
 It is rumored that he had his eyes set on a lady who lived near Bald Mountain, the lady who continues to visit him to this day.

-Central City was born when William Byers of the Rocky Mountain News and his companions pitched a tent on an open square in the center of what was once was the mining district.
+Central City was born when William Byers of the Rocky Mountain News and his companions pitched a tent on an open square in the center of what was once the mining district.

 In 1874, a great fire destroyed most of the buildings in Central City.
 The town was rebuilt, and sturdier materials were used, such as stone and brick, which people see today.

 The cemetery began in the 1860s, shortly after the gold rush brought many people to the area.
 The damage seen in the cemetery today is due to decay and not vandalism.